Some people struggle with being by themselves all the time. This post will explain why and how to stay happy alone.

 Time for Brainstorming

 Creative people need much alone time to brood and play with their imaginations.
-This is important because when you are alone, you can observe the things that come to mind.
-For example, these are times when an idea could come to your mind or the time you brood over an idea that you want to work on.
+This is important because when you are alone, you can observe what comes to mind.
+For example, these are times when an idea could come to your mind or you brood over an idea you want to work on.

-I have heard about wonderful books that happen because the authors decide to spend time alone and take a journey of discovery.
+I have heard about beautiful books that happen because the authors decide to spend time alone and take a journey of discovery.
 Some of these books are:

 - Eat, Pray, Love by Elizabeth Gilbert

 - Wild by Cheryl Strayed